stanfordnlp/CoreNLP/_pages/memory-time.md

 java -mx1g -cp "$STANFORD_CORENLP_HOME/*" edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators "tokenize,ssplit,pos,lemma,ner" -file James-Joyce-Ulysses-ch13.txt -outputFormat text
 ```

-For 2., the classic problem case is parsing long sentences with dynamic programmed parsers like the traditional `englishPCFG.ser.gz` constituency parsing.
+For 3., the classic problem case is parsing long sentences with dynamic programmed parsers like the traditional `englishPCFG.ser.gz` constituency parsing.
 This takes space proportional to the square of the longest sentence length, with a large constant factor.
-Parsing sentences that are hundreds of words long will take additional gigabytes of memory just for the parser tables.
+Parsing sentences that are hundreds of words long will take additional gigabytes of memory just for the parser data structures.
 The easiest fix for that is just to not parse super-long sentences.
 You can do that with a property like: `-parse.maxlen 70`.
 This can be a fine solution for something like web pages or newswire, where anything over 70 words is likely a table or list or something that isn’t a real sentence.
 However, it is unappealing for James Joyce: Several of the sentences in Chapter 13 are over 100 words but are well-formed, proper sentences.
 For example, here is one of the longer sentences in the chapter:

 > Her griddlecakes done to a goldenbrown hue and
 > queen Ann’s pudding of delightful creaminess had won golden opinions